bfeitknecht/vault/sem5/NumCS/VRL/notes/NumCS-v-w01.md

 # Info
+Professor will not budge on uploading lecture recordings before end of semester.

 # Topics
+- catastrophic cancellation

+# Notes
 - rounding errors due to the implementation of floats
 - stable computation for roots of quadratic polynomial

-# Notes
+- power series approximation is rarely used in practice due to catastrophic cancellation